-- 5. STOCK OPTION.
-The Company will grant to you a stock option (such option to be an incentive stock option to the extent permitted by law) to purchase from the Company 80,000 shares of the Company's common stock (the "Shares").
+5. Stock Option.
+The Company will grant to you a stock option (such option to be an incentive stock option to the extent permitted by law) to purchase from the Company 125,000 shares of the Company's common stock (the "Shares").
 The exercise price of your stock option will be equal to the fair market value on the date of the grant.
 Your stock option will be granted pursuant to the Stock Incentive Plan of Vical Incorporated and will be subject to the terms and conditions of the Plan and the Company's form of stock option agreement, a copy of which is enclosed.
-Your stock options will vest (become exercisable) on a quarterly basis over a four-year period, subject to a one-year "cliff" vesting provision. - 6.
-PROPRIETARY INFORMATION AND INVENTIONS AGREEMENT.
-You will be required to sign and abide by the terms of the Company's Employee's Proprietary Information and Inventions Agreement, a copy of which is enclosed. - 7.
-IMMIGRATION DOCUMENTATION.
-Please be advised that your employment is contingent on your ability to prove your identity and authorization to work in the United States.
-You must comply with the Immigration and Naturalization Service's employment verification requirements. - 8.
-TERM AND TERMINATION OF EMPLOYMENT. - (a) "AT WILL" EMPLOYMENT.
+Your stock options will vest (become exercisable) on a quarterly basis over a four-year period, subject to a one-year "cliff" vesting provision.

+6. Proprietary Information and Inventions Agreement.
+You will be required to sign and abide by the terms of the Company's Employee's Proprietary Information and Inventions Agreement, a copy of which is enclosed.

+7. Immigration Documentation.
+Please be advised that your employment is contingent on your ability to prove your identity and eligibility to work in the United States.
+You must comply with the Immigration and Naturalization Service's employment verification requirements.
+Please review the attached sample I-9 form.
+Documents which establish identity and employment eligibility must be presented to Vical within three days of commencing employment.

+8. Term and Termination of Employment.

+(a) "At Will" Employment.
 Your employment with the Company is "at will" and not for a specified term and may be terminated by you or the Company at any time for any reason, with or without cause.
 Except as expressly provided in subsection (c) below, upon a termination of your employment, you will only be entitled to the compensation, benefits and reimbursements described in Section 2, 3 and 4 for the period preceding the effective date of the termination.

-Dr. Alan E. Dow May 30, 2001 Page 3

-- (b) DEFINITIONS.
-For all purposes under this Agreement, - (i) "Good Reason" shall mean (A) you have incurred a material reduction in your authority or responsibility, (B) a more than 25 percent reduction in Base Compensation or (C) a material breach of this Agreement by the Company; - (ii) "Cause" shall mean (A) a failure to perform your duties hereunder, other than a failure resulting from complete or partial incapacity due to physical or mental illness or impairment, (B) gross misconduct or fraud or (C) conviction of, or a plea of "guilty" or "no contest" to, a felony. - (iii) "Disability" shall mean that you, at the time your employment is terminated, have performed substantially none of your duties under this Agreement for a period of not less than three consecutive months as the result of your incapacity due to physical or mental illness. - (c) SALARY CONTINUATION.
-Subject to subsection (d) below, the Company will continue to pay your Base Compensation (at the annual rate then in effect) for up to six months following a termination of your employment if, prior to the fourth annual anniversary of the commencement of your employment: - (i) the Company terminates your employment without your consent for any reason other than Cause or Disability; or - $\mbox{(ii)} \qquad \mbox{you voluntarily resign your employment for Good} \label{eq:constraints} Reason.$
+(b) Definitions.
+For all purposes under this Agreement,

+(i) "Good Reason" shall mean (A) you have incurred a material reduction in your authority or responsibility, (B) a more than 25 percent reduction in Base Compensation or (C) a material breach of this Agreement by the Company;

+(ii) "Cause" shall mean (A) a failure to perform your duties hereunder, other than a failure resulting from complete or partial incapacity due to physical or mental illness or impairment, (B) gross misconduct or fraud or (C) conviction of, or a plea of "guilty" or "no contest" to, a felony.

+(iii) "Disability" shall mean that you, at the time your employment is terminated, have performed substantially none of your duties under this Agreement for a period of not less than three consecutive months as the result of your incapacity due to physical or mental illness.

+(c) Salary Continuation.
+Subject to subsection (d) below, the Company will continue to pay your Base Compensation (at the annual rate then in effect) for up to twelve months following the termination of your employment if, prior to the fourth annual anniversary of the commencement of your employment:

+(i) the Company terminates your employment without your consent for any reason other than Cause or Disability; or

+(ii) you voluntarily resign your employment for Good Reason.